 Meenakshi Narain Mentoring Award

-The Division of Particles and Fields of the American Physical Society established an award in 2015 to honor exceptional mentoring, broadly defined, and to be bestowed annually.
+The Division of Particles and Fields of the American Physical Society established an award in 2015 to honor exceptional mentoring, broadly defined, in particle physics and to be bestowed annually.
 This award was dedicated in honor of Prof. Meenakshi Narain in 2023.
+With the generous support of colleagues and family, and a grant from the Heising-Simons Foundation, an endowment in honor of Meenakshi Narain has been established to provide a monetary prize for the mentoring award beginning with the 2023 award.

 This APS Unit Award is intended to recognize DPF members who have had an exceptional impact as mentors of particle physics scientists and students.
 This mentoring could be through teaching or research or science-related activities and is meant to recognize current achievements as well as those spanning a career.